mccshark/OpenShiftAzure/Labs.md

 ## OpenShift on Azure Workshop labs
 [labs](https://github.com/RedHatWorkshops/openshiftv3-workshop)
-Lab 0.
-Setting up client tools
+* Setting up client tools
-Lab 1.
-22-Containerize-Outage-App
+* Containerize-Outage-App
-Lab 2.
-Creating an application from an existing Docker Image using CLI Lab 3.
-Create an application using Docker Build Strategy using CLI Lab 4.
-Using Web Console
+* Creating an application from an existing Docker Image using CLI
+* Create an application using Docker Build Strategy using CLI
+* Using Web Console
 Lab 5.
 Creating an application using JBoss EAP builder image Lab 6.
 Creating an application with frontend and backend database using templates Lab 7.
 Scale Up Scale Down and Idle the application instances